People keep saying, why don't you people trust me?

 Go check them out.

-Well, the death toll is now up to five in this uh Afghan passenger bus accident fired upon by Western troops.
+Well, the death toll is now up to five in this Afghan passenger bus accident Fired upon by Western troops, 18 injured, four killed instantly, five total deaths.

-Uh and of course the drive-by's are reporting this and they're analyzing it uh from the standpoint, well, this may Kaizai even angrier at Obama.
+And, of course, the drive-bys are reporting this, and they're analyzing it from the standpoint, will this make Kaizai even angrier at Obama?

-If something like this had happened, an accident, where American troops in Iraq may have killed four Iraqi citizens or five and injured eighteen, all that would be on the news is how the U.S. military is a bunch of murderous thugs in an unjust war led by George W. Bush.
+Where American troops in Iraq may have killed four Iraqi citizens or five and injured 18, all that would be on the news is how the U.S. military is a bunch of murderous thugs in an unjust war led by George W. Bush.

 But no matter who is president, that kind of smear against the U.S. military will not take place on this program.

-I remember when the every civilian death that happened in Iraq, boy, it was Bush and Kerry, well, Kerry and John Mertha, and who knows who else on the Democrat side, Dingy Harry, this war is lost.
+I remember when every civilian death that happened in Iraq, boy, it was Bush and Kerry, well, Kerry and John Merthyr, who knows who else, the Democrat side, Dingy Harry, this war is lost.

 And they were impugning the motives and the character of the U.S. military.